ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 └───────────────────┴─────────┘
 ```

-The query response shows that the `JURISDICTION_CODE` fits well in an `UInt8`.
+The query response shows that the `JURISDICTION_CODE` fits well in a `UInt8`.

-Similarly, look at some of the `String` fields and see if they are well suited to being `DateTime` or `LowCardinality(String)` fields.
+Similarly, look at some of the `String` fields and see if they are well suited to being `DateTime` or [`LowCardinality(String)`](../../sql-reference/data-types/lowcardinality.md) fields.

 For example, the field `PARKS_NM` is described as "Name of NYC park, playground or greenspace of occurrence, if applicable (state parks are not included)".
-The number of parks in New York City may be a good candidate for a `LowCardinality(String)`:
+The names of parks in New York City may be a good candidate for a `LowCardinality(String)`:

 ```sh
 clickhouse-local --query \